25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

      console.log(obj.legs); // 25
      ```

-   - Dynamically add property names by wrapping them in brackets `[]` and place an expression inside and it will compute that value when the object is created.
+   - Dynamically add property names by wrapping them in brackets `[]` and place an expression inside and it will compute that value when the object is created

      ```javascript
      const spider = "🕷";